Sample managers are a category of software used by musicians and digital audio professionals, to help keep their audio files organized and accessible.

 Splice Sample Library and AI search

-That being said, you can find exclusive sample packs from some of the biggest artists in the music industry on Splice.
-For top-shelf, professional sounds that take your music to the next level, it's one of the best options around.
+The metadata filters on Splice include a rich collection of instrument types, genres, key, BPM, and a broad 'type' category.
+They hose exclusive sample packs from some of the biggest artists in the industry.
+If you're looking for professional sounds that take your music to the next level, it's one of the best options around.

 With the right panel open, you can browse through a collection of tracks that could help you achieve a similar feeling to the original.
 They won't necessarily be in the same key or BPM.
 This feature is best if you found a sample that's almost what you wanted but not quite it.
 Here's what that menu looks like: